TangKai-HIT/GP_Human_Motion/GPDM_example/README.md

 Cheers,
 Jack Wang

+## My Notations
 Add MOCAP(modified version), NDLUTIL toolbox(By Neil Lawrence) to src, enabling visualization(animation) of asf/amc files.
+Add some modified functions to /modified.
+Add some useful functions to /myutil:
+`remakeAmcAnimation.m`: make amc & gif files for newly generated motions for predicted motion data matrix.(give the mean of the data if it's been centered)

 Kai Tang